Disability rights and responsibilities in schools

 What the law says

-The Disability Discrimination Act says it’s against the law to discriminate against someone because of their disability.
+The Disability Discrimination Act 1992 (Cth) is Australian law.
+It says that it is against the law to discriminate against someone because of their disability.

 All education providers must meet the Disability Standards for Education.
-Examples of education providers are:
+Education providers include:

 • kindergartens